rmmh/skybot/docs/Configuration.md

 * nickserv_command: defaults to "IDENTIFY %s" (interpolated with password)
 * ssl: defaults to false.
 Set to true to connect to the server using SSL
 * ignore_cert: defaults to `false`.
-Set to `true` to disable validation of certificates from servers - thus weakening the security of your conncetion.
+Set to `true` to disable validation of certificates from servers - thus weakening the security of your connection.

 ## Examples ##